bobbyjim/x16-traveller-muse/README.md

 # The Flow

-The game is centered around action.
-As soon as you enter, there's a pirate to fight off, or a trader to trade with, or an alien to try to interact with.
+This game is about exploring, trading, and surviving the Spinward Marches.
+As soon as you enter a star system, there's a pirate to fight off, or a trader to trade with, or an alien to try to interact with.

-This could make for a fast-paced and dynamic experience.
+Fast-paced and dynamic.
 The player is always engaged, dealing with new situations as soon as they jump into a new system.
-It keeps things fresh and exciting.
-Each system could have a "theme" or "event pool" to draw from, so that even though the events are random, they fit the narrative vibe you're going for.
+The event system keeps things fresh and exciting.
+Each system could have a "theme" or "event pool" to draw from, so that even though the events are random, they fit a narrative vibe.

 # The Storyboards

 ## Map View
-A simplified map view: the center is your current star, and then three or four tram lines extend out wards to your possible destination stars.
+A simplified map view: the center is your current star, and then three or four tram lines extend outwards to your possible destination stars.
 There’s no clutter, and no fuss: just your flight plan based on your next move.
-The map view only shows your next move, not the whole map.

-The Traveller map could give the player a broader sense of where they are in the universe.
-It's a strategic layer for planning, but not too much of a safety net, maintaining the uncertainty.

-As a step after resupply, it could also tie into the idea that, after all the action, the player takes a moment to plan and reconsider their next move.
+As a step after resupply, it ties into the idea that, after all the action, the player takes a moment to plan and reconsider their next move.
 It feels very "in-character" for the journey itself, and it reinforces the feeling of being part of a larger, ongoing adventure.

-* Each destination could display key information: distance, risk level, faction presence, or a vague hint about potential events (“Unstable Signals Detected” or “Frequent Trade Activity”).
+* Each destination displays key information: distance, risk level, faction presence, or a vague hint about potential events (“Unstable Signals Detected” or “Frequent Trade Activity”), e.g.:
 * A shield icon for patrol activity.
 * A skull icon for high-risk systems (pirates or separatists).
 * A glowing crate for trade opportunities.
 * A swirl for alien activity or anomalies.

 ## Travel View
-In the second Storyboard, we have the travel view, which shows your ship in profile.
-Maybe you accelerate, maybe you just jump to your destination and that’s it.
+This shows your ship in profile, arriving in system, or leaving it.

-You might have interactions in this view:
+You might have interactions:
 * Traders: Offer unique goods, trades, or questionable deals.
 * Scouts: Provide intel on nearby systems or warnings.
 * Aliens: Puzzles, communication challenges, or unexpected attacks.